×

 You can enjoy delicious traditional foods all year round

-The island’s amazing food is by far one of the best parts of traveling to Puerto Rico.
+The amazing food is by far one of the best parts of traveling to Puerto Rico.
 Locals rave about the selection of slow-roasted pork, fried plantains, and piña coladas—not to mention incredible locally-grown coffee.

 Incredible excursions are available year-round—but book in advance

 Puerto Rico is packed with fantastic activities—locals rave that the island offers opportunities for snorkeling, scuba diving, coffee tasting, tubing, hiking, and more.
 When browsing tours, keep two key things in mind: (1) is the tour guide legit (Puerto Rico is really safe, but it’s always good to make sure ), and (2) if the tour should be booked in advance.
+Popular tours fill up fast!

 Local Tip: